elementor/elementor-developers-docs/src/themes/displaying-locations.md

 ## Location with a Fallback Design

 Some themes have default designs.
-Users will be able to show either; the archive location designed in Elementor, or the regular theme layout, in case the user didn’t set an Elementor design for this location.
+Users will be able to show either; the archive location designed in Elementor, or the regular theme layout (in case the user didn’t set an Elementor design for this location).

 ```php
 <?php